View Document Text

 Regular Reports

-portfolio from their qualified custodian.
-Adviser provides to Client each quarter a report
+and activity in their portfolio.
+Adviser provides to Client each quarter a report containing

-containing a summary of holdings and performance, a statement of buy and sell
+a summary of holdings and performance, a statement of buy and sell reasons, called

-reasons, called “The Model Portfolio,” and a quarterly review of the markets and the
+“The Model Portfolio,” and a quarterly review of the markets and the economy, called

 Item 14 – Client Referrals and Other Compensation